 - In small large bowl, whisk together mayonnaise, Greek yogurt, Dijon mustard, lemon juice, salt and black pepper until fully combined.

 - Cut celery root in 2 or 3 large chunks.
-Using a mandoline on its 1/16 setting (smallest julienne setting), carefully shred the celery root.
+Using a mandoline on its julienne setting, carefully shred the celery root.